vipulnaik/working-drafts/lesswrong/preventing-reversing-and-addressing-data-leakage-some-thoughts.md

   think you're sharing (for instance, Zoom uses a green outline to indicate the windows that you are sharing).

+### Take additional precautions when using shared computers (such as at a cybercafe or printing shop)

+You may sometimes need to use a shared computer, such as one at a cybercafe, for printing and scanning documents.
+It is possible that software on these machines (such as keyloggers) is surreptitiously collecting information about your login credentials.
+(I don't know of any incidents where this has happened to me or anybody I know, so it's likely that this is fairly rare).

+For more caution, I recommend the following:

+* Where possible, prefer to use the option of triggering the relevant actions directly from your own phone or computer, rather than using the cybercafe's computers.
+For instance, some cybercafes allow you to trigger a print action by emailing a document to a specific address.

+* Don't log in to any accounts unless necessary.
+For instance, if the documents you are printing are public documents, just print them from the public location.

+* If the documents to be printed are private, forward them to a non-primary email account that has two-factor authentication but also doesn't have most of your email and isn't tied to your logins on other services, so that even if somehow that account gets hacked, or the information in it gets scraped by the shared computer, your downside is limited.
+(Even if you didn't do the forwarding beforehand, you may be able to do it using your phone while in the cybercafe).
+Keep an eye out for notifications about login attempts to that account for the next few weeks.

+* After you're done, make sure to log out of the accounts and remove any username or address information.

+* Make sure to delete any documents that you downloaded to the shared computer for printing, and also go to the recycle bin to clear it out.

+* If you used a web browser, make sure to clear all your activity from the browsing history of the browser.

 ### Pay attention to warnings and color coding

 Many services warn you when they suspect you're sending something